Prospective PhD Students

 Q14.
 Can you tell me more about the school psychology PhD specialization at USU?

 A14.
 If you haven’t done so already, I recommend reading the brief specialization overview on our Department’s website.
-Then read through our Graduate Student Handbook, which gives a thorough overview of all the important things you might want to know about our PhD requirements, accreditation status, culture, policies, etc. You can download a PDF copy on our Department’s “Graduate Student Handbooks” page.
+Then read through our Graduate Student Handbook, which gives a thorough overview of program requirements, accreditation status, culture, policies, etc. You can download a copy of our program handbook on our Department’s Graduate Student Handbooks page.
 Look for the current year's version and pick the one called “School Psychology PhD.”

 Q15.
 Can you tell me more about your lab and what kinds of projects you're working on?